jyothiraditya-n/bfcli/README.md

 custom output file, as specified on the command line, as well as partial compilation to Amd64 assembly to boost compilation performance while offering similar performance to GCC's `-O3`.

+- Configurable buffering of the Standard Input as per the needs of the individual program.

 ## Building, Running and Installing the Program from Source